 You can state references of how you volunteered in an orphanage for three months and a series of talks you had in a secondary school and articles you have published on free sites like Medium on the subject.

 Apart from volunteering for 3 months, the others are things you can do within 3 to 4 weeks.
-Approach any school and tell them your counsellor who wants to speak to the student and do it thrice.
+Approach any school and tell them you are a counsellor who wants to speak to the student and do it thrice.
 Write 3 to 5 articles showing your knowledge related to that problem or field maximum of one week and publish them.
 Add details of all of this to your CV.

 6. Get extra certifications and join professional bodies